-You probably already know that you need some form of life insurance to protect your family financially.
-What you may not know is how all of these different life insurance policies are different.
-A lot of terms get thrown around and it can be hard to keep up.
+Updated Jan.
+9, 2018: You probably already know you need some form of life insurance to protect your family financially.
+What you may not know is how all of these different life insurance policies compare.
+A lot of terms get thrown around and it's hard to keep up.

 In this post, we're going to look specifically at whole life insurance and answer some of the biggest customer questions: Is whole life insurance a good idea?
 Is whole life insurance better than term life insurance?
 Is whole life insurance a good investment?
 And, most importantly: Is whole life insurance worth it?